What is gender-based violence?

 • Because it is often condoned by governments or considered “normal”.

-Donate to help reduce gender-based violence
+Donate to help end violence against women and girls

 Join our mailing list to receive updates